P. V. Ramprasad Reddy

 P.V.
 Ramprasad Reddy is an Indian businessman and co-founder of Aurobindo Pharma.
 On the 2016 Forbes list of Indian billionaires, he was ranked No. 27 in India and No. 688 in world with a net worth of US$2.5 billion.
 The World Pharmaceutical Frontiers announced him one of the top thirty five influential people in the industry of pharmaceutical in 2008.

+As per Forbes list of India’s 100 richest tycoons, dated OCTOBER 09, 2024, P.V.
+Ramprasad Reddy is ranked 82nd with a net worth of $3.9 Billion.